 “All foreign nationals who are currently residing and working in Cambodia can get vaccinated against COVID-19 at no charge in accordance with Cambodian COVID-19 vaccination plans”.

-It was not confirmed which vaccine it would be but foreigners living in Cambodia, whether they are running a business, working for a company, retired, or stuck as a visitor, will follow the same protocols as those implemented for Cambodians.
+It was not confirmed which vaccine it would be but foreigners living in Cambodia, but whether they are running a business, working for a company, retired, or stuck as a visitor, they will follow the same protocols as those implemented for Cambodians.

 The Australian Embassy Phnom Penh announced on March 12, 2021: